Adoption of IFRS 9 and IFRS 15 for interim reportsby

 - Notes to the financial statements - Other liabilities: new item for 'Refund liabilities'

 IFRS SYSTEM has created a free booklet that provides a ‘before’ and ‘after’ example of Interim Report disclosures; and the booklet can be downloaded here.

 There will be a further article discussing the adoption of IFRS 9 and IFRS 15 for Annual Reports, in which we discuss, among other things, the new disclosure in the financial instruments note.

-Michael Berrington is the founder and chief architect of IFRS SYSTEM and for many years has been regarded as a leading authority on the automation of statutory financial statements.
+Michael Berrington is the founder and Managing Director of Accurri and for many years has been regarded as a leading authority on the automation of statutory financial statements.